 12 Ways to Keep Your Child’s Mind Sharp This Summer

-1.Visit a museum with your child.
-This could be a tech museum, art museum, or a even a natural history museum.
-Even if you don’t live in a major metropolitan area, many towns have a small local museum that features artifacts and information about the founding members of the community.
-You could even check out virtual tours of the library, like the Louvre!
+As the country gradually moves toward opening back up again, many cities are allowing their museums to reopen.
+This could be a tech museum, art museum, or a natural history museum.
 Make connections between past and present: Discuss how artifacts from the past (for example, a dinosaur skeleton) are relevant to things we find in the world today.

-2. Check out a book from the library.
 Some libraries offer summer reading programs where kids can earn prizes for reading books.
+As with museums, many libraries are reopening and also offer the ability to check out e-books virtually.
 Take the opportunity to learn about critical, relevant topics like biodiversity, waste management, greenhouse gases, and conservation.
 Whatever you read with your child, studies show that reading with your child has many benefits.

 Whether your child wants to practice existing cognitive skills or learn new ones, these 12 ways to keep their mind sharp are sure to help them have fun while learning this summer!

 Coding is one summer learning activity you can take on-the-go or enjoy from the comfort of your home!
 Whatever your plans are this summer, be sure your child is learning key 21st century skills like problem-solving, collaboration, and critical thinking through coding!